John Kingman (businessman): Affiliations

 Kingman is a World Fellow of Yale University and a Visiting Fellow of Nuffield College, Oxford.
-He was a Trustee of the Royal Opera House from 2014 to 2021, and has been a member of the Prime Minister's Council for Science and Technology, the Trilateral Commission, the Global Advisory Committee for the Oxford University Centre for Corporate Reputation, and the Development Board for the £37 million renewal of St Martin-in-the-Fields.
+He was a Trustee of the Royal Opera House from 2014 to 2021, and has been a member of the Prime Minister's Council for Science and Technology, the Trilateral Commission, the Global Advisory Committee for the Oxford University Centre for Corporate Reputation, and the Development Board for the £37-million renewal of St Martin-in-the-Fields.
 He chaired the judges for the 2017 Wolfson Economics Prize.

 Personal life

-Kingman is the son of the mathematician Sir John Frank Charles Kingman FRS.
+Kingman is the son of the mathematician Sir John Frank Charles Kingman.